Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

   <img src="https://media.geeksforgeeks.org/wp-content/uploads/2-41.jpg">
 </div>

-Full Adder is the adder that adds three inputs and produces two outputs.
+<p align="justify">Full Adder is the adder that adds three inputs and produces two outputs.
 The first two inputs are A and B and the third input is an input carry as C-IN.
 The output carry is designated as C-OUT and the normal output is designated as S which is SUM.
 The C-OUT is also known as the majority 1’s detector, whose output goes high when more than one input is high.
 A full adder logic is designed in such a manner that can take eight inputs together to create a byte-wide adder and cascade the carry bit from one adder to another. we use a full adder because when a carry-in bit is available, another 1-bit adder must be used since a 1-bit half-adder does not take a carry-in bit.
-A 1-bit full adder adds three operands and generates 2-bit results.
+A 1-bit full adder adds three operands and generates 2-bit results.</p>

 Logical Expression for SUM: `SUM = C-IN XOR (A XOR B)`